-Selecting the image source lets you switch between images input from different pieces of equipment connected to the projector (such as a computer and DVD player).
+If you have only one device connected to the projector, the projector should detect it automatically.
+If you have more than one device connected (for example, if you've connected both a computer and DVD player), you may have to switch between image sources.
 If you don't see the image you want, press one of the following buttons on the remote control:

-- Comp 1
+■ Comp 1

-Press this button to move through the following options:

-Computer 1 (Auto), Computer 1 (RGB), and Computer 1
+Press this button to move through the following options: Computer 1 (Auto), Computer 1 (RGB), and Computer 1 (Component Video).

-(Component Video).

-- Comp 2
+■ Comp 2

-Press this button to move through the following options:

-Computer 2 (Auto), Computer 2 (RGB), Computer 2 (Component Video).
+Press this button to move through the following options: Computer 2 (Auto), Computer 2 (RGB), Computer 2 (Component Video).

-- S-VideoPress to select S-Video.
+S-Video Press to select S-Video.

-- VideoPress to select Video.
+VideoPress to select Video.

-You can also press the Source Search button on the remote control or projector until the correct device image is projected.
+You can also press the Source Search button on the remote control or projector repeatedly until the correct image is projected.
 If a projected image fails to appear, see the next section for help.